gopheracademy/gopheracademy-web/content/gophercon-2020-news.md

 We hope everyone stays safe and sane during this unprecedented time.
 The thought of gathering with all of you later this year is making it a little easier on us!

+**Existing tickets will remain valid for the new dates when announced.**

 Sincerely,

 Brian Ketelsen and Erik St. Martin